Modelling Mutual Exclusion in a Process Algebra with Time-outs: Spurious Transitions and Completeness Criteria for LTSs with Time-outs

+\Sec{motivation} that turns itself off after some period of inactivity.
+This is modelled by the two time-out transitions on the right.
+The machine also has an {\it on} transition, to be used by its operator to start it up.
+The dashed [4] $\rt$-transition is $\{c,{\it on}\}$-spurious: it cannot be taken in an environment where a user of the machine never blocks the production of a pretzel. \end{example}

-Note that $t$ is spurious iff it is $E$-spurious for all $E$.
-This is the case iff it is a $\rt$-transition sharing its source state with a $\tau$-transition.
-When actions from $A{\setminus}E$ cannot be blocked by the environment, not even temporary, $E$-spurious transitions can not be taken. \begin{definition}{BEprogresssing} A path $\pi$ is \emph{potentially $E$-complete} if it contains no $E$-spurious transitions.
-It is \emph{$B,E$-progressing} if it (a) is potentially $E$-complete, and \hyperlink{Bprogressing}{(b)} is either infinite or ends in a state of which all outgoing transitions have a label from $B$.
-It is \emph{$B,E$-just} if (a) it is potentially $E$-complete, and \hyperlink{Bjust}{(b)} for each $t\in\Tr$ with $\ell(t)\notin B$ and its source state $s := \source(t)$ occurring on $\pi$, any suffix of $\pi$ starting at $s$ contains a transition $u$ with $t \naconc u$.
+\begin{definition}{BEprogresssing} A path $\pi$ is \emph{potentially $E$-complete} if it contains no $E$-spurious transitions.
+It is \emph{$(B,E)$-progressing} if it (a) is potentially $E$-complete, and \hyperlink{Bprogressing}{(b)} is either infinite or ends in a state of which all outgoing transitions have a label from $B$.
+It is \emph{$(B,E)$-just} if (a) it is potentially $E$-complete, and \hyperlink{Bjust}{(b)} for each $u\in\Tr$ with $\ell(u)\notin B$ and whose source state $s := \source(u)$ occurs in $\pi$, any suffix of $\pi$ starting at $s$ contains a transition $v$ with $u \naconc v$.